Cyber-Duck/Silverstripe-Block-Page/README.md

 ### The .SS Template

-All the object properties will be available within your block template.
+All the DataObject properties will be available within your block template.

 ```
 <div>